CheggEng/zabbix-nginxPlus/README.md

 UserParameter=nginx.plus[*],/var/lib/zabbix/nginx/scripts/nginxPlusInfo.py $1
 ```

 Once you've created the file and paid special attention to set the path to the script where it lives on **YOUR** system be sure to recyle the zabbix_agent daemon.
+If your JSON status url runs somewhere other than http://localhost:8080/status then use the **--url** argument in your user paramter config to define your servers location